R48G: revolutionary musings/abstractions? and a Kantian perspective….

 ‘communism’ from the principle of fairness, as the status of social production reverts to a commons.

-This need not forgo the question of market which might thrive as will under the aegis of the Commons.
+This need not forgo the question of market which might thrive as well under the aegis of the Commons.